MikhaelMounay/MikhaelMounay/README.md

 <!-- - 👋 Hi, I’m @MikhaelMounay.
 Ex-STEMer and undergraduate student at the American University in Cairo (AUC).
 - 👀 I’m interested in Computer Engineering (mostly Web Development and Software Engineering)
-- 🌱 I’m currently learning JS frameworks (Vue JS & Nuxt JS) / Machine Learning
+- 🌱 I’m currently learning JS meta frameworks (Next.js & Nuxt.js) / Machine Learning
 - 📫 You can to reach me on [email](mailto:mikhaelmounay@gmail.com) / [facebook](https://www.facebook.com/mikhael.mounay.75) -->
 <!-- - 💞️ I’m looking to collaborate on ... -->